backstage/backstage/beps/0012-template-execution-permissions/README.md

 }
 ```

-In the "create..." template index page, templates that fail the permission check would be hidden in the listing.
-Alternately, the template could be displayed, but disabled, with a notice saying that the user does not have permission
+In the "create..." template index page, templates that fail one or more of the action permission checks would be hidden in the listing.
+Alternately, the template could be displayed, but disabled, with a notice saying that the user does not have permission to run one or more actions.
-to run the template.
-A future update to permissions could provide a space for a reason to be provided to the user on why
-a permission was denied, but that is outside the scope of this BEP.

 ## Release Plan

-- Add experimental permission `templateExecutePermission` (#27748)
-- Add `permissionRulesExtensionPoint` to support custom actions (#27748)
+- Add `permissionRulesExtensionPoint` to support custom actions (#28053)
-- Gather feedback on common conditions used for restricting templates
-- If decided, deprecation of the `stepRead` and `parameterRead` permission
+- Update scaffolder to pull templates via the scaffolder router
+- Update scaffolder router to check that the user can execute all template actions

 ## Dependencies